awslabs/deeplearning-emr/mxnet-spark/README.md

 ### Inference using MXNet on the Executors
 As stated above we will be running one executor per node and one task per executor for this application.

-Before running inference, we have to load the model files.The `MXModel` class in [mxinfer.py](https://github.com/awslabs/deeplearning-emr/mxnet-spark/mxinfer.py) downloads the model files and creates a MXNet Module and stores in the `MXModel` class at first use.
+Before running inference, we have to load the model files.The `MXModel` class in [mxinfer.py](https://github.com/awslabs/deeplearning-emr/mxnet-spark/mxinfer.py) downloads the model files from MXNet model zoo and creates a MXNet Module and stores in the `MXModel` class at first use.
 We implemented a singleton pattern so that we do not have to instantiate and load the model for every preidiction.

 The  `download_model_files` method in the MXModel singleton class will download the ResNet-18 model files.
 The model consists of a Symbol file with .json extension that describes the neural network graph and a binary file with .params extension containing the model parameters.
 For classification models, there will be a synsets.txt containing the classes and their corresponding labels.